cvra/can-bootloader/README.markdown

 6. Read flash (0x06).
 Parameters : Start adress and length.
 Returns sequence of read bytes
 7. Update config (0x07).
 The only parameters is a MessagePack map containing the configuration values to update.
 If a config value is not in its parameters, it will not be changed.
 8. Save config to flash.
+9. Read current config (0x09).
+No parameters.
+Writes back a messagepack map containing the bootloader config.

 *Note:* Adresses (pointers) in the arguments are represented as 64 bits integers.
 64 bits was chosen to allow tests to run on 64 bits platforms too.